Kkaizen99/Kkaizen99/README.md

-As a first-year high school student, I'm deeply passionate about cryptocurrency and blockchain technology.
-Despite my young age, I've already gained experience in these innovative fields and continuously strive to expand my knowledge.
-Driven by ambition, I aim to make a meaningful impact in the tech world.
+I’m a first-year high school student with a strong interest in cryptocurrency and blockchain.
+Even though I’m still young, I’ve already been exploring these areas and am always looking to learn more.
+My goal is to build a career in tech and make a real impact in the field.